PKP class Pm36: Service

 After the German occupation of Poland during World War II, the two locomotives were renumbered into the Deutsche Reichsbahn (DRB) fleet as 18 601 and 18 602 (class 186).
 The 18 601 had its streamlining removed, but was later damaged and subsequently scrapped (probably in 1942).
 The 18 602 survived the war, and was returned to Poland where it regained its PKP class and number.
 It continued to work for PKP until 1965, when it was given to the Warsaw Railway Museum.

 Present day

-In 1995 the machine went through a major overhaul and is now working in Wolsztyn as a tourist attraction, called Beautiful Helen (pl.
+In 1995, the machine went through a major overhaul and is now working in Wolsztyn as a tourist attraction, called Beautiful Helen (pl.
 Piękna Helena).
 It is occasionally used in regular service, pulling trains to Poznań or Leszno.
-Currently Beautiful Helen waits for repair in Wolsztyn.
+Currently, Beautiful Helena waits for repair in Wolsztyn.